Who can nominate someone for an honour

 What happens if my nominee receives an honour

-The Governor-General, on behalf of the Queen, holds investiture ceremonies for the people named in the New Year and The Queen's Birthday Honours Lists and in Special Honours Lists.
+The Governor-General, on behalf of the King, holds investiture ceremonies for the people named in the New Year and The King's Birthday Honours Lists and in Special Honours Lists.